-- (A) Upon determination in writing, made in advance by the head of Procurement Services, goods may be purchased at a public auction sale. - (B) A record shall be kept documenting the basis for the use of the public auction sale being in the best interest of the County.
+- (A) Upon determination in writing, made in advance by the Chief Procurement Officer, goods may be purchased at a public auction sale. - (B) A record shall be kept documenting the basis for the use of the public auction sale being in the best interest of the County.